pulibrary/command_line_curriculum/login.md

 ![login_window](images/login_window.png)

 Opening a terminal will start a new shell session.
 We are then given access to a command line to execute commands.
 The beginning of the command line before the cursor is known as the command prompt (the [`pulsys@sandbox-tw8766 ~$`] in the picture).
+The attached image is what users at PUL will see this.
+Others will will have `user@laptop`

 Typically, the following is displayed:
   * The user name of the user running the shell.
 The user affects all executed commands, as they will be run within this user’s permissions.
-  * The name or an IP address of the computer where commands will be executed
+  * The hostname or an IP address of the computer where commands will be executed
   * The currently selected directory (the ~ in the picture after the computer name).
 The currently selected directory (the ~ in the picture after the computer name).
 A tilde refers to the user’s home directory.
   * The account type.
 By convention, the dollar sign ($) denotes a regular user whereas the hash (#) is used for system administrators.
 In documentation and various tutorials, these symbols might be used to distinguish whether something should be run under administrator privileges.
     * run the following command on the VM `sudo bash` which will elevate your privileges to become a super user and watch the dollar ($) change to a (#)
-    * We will discuss the super user (sometime referred to as root user later).
-For now this user will run any command you instruct the computer to do including harmful things you did not intent.
-Caution should be used when using running as root if not avoided altogether.
+    * We will discuss the super user (sometimes referred to as root user later).
+For now this user will run any command you instruct the computer to do including harmful things you did not intend.
+Caution should be used when using running commands as root if not avoided altogether.
     * Type `exit` on your terminal to become your normal user.

 ### Running Commands